John Hennessy (bishop): Death

-Archbishop Hennessy died in Dubuque on March 4, 1900.
-He was a man of some means for his time, as he left an estate of $700,000.
-It was divided among several Catholic charities.
+Hennessy died in Dubuque after a series of strokes on March 4, 1900.
+He left an personal estate of $1 million to several Catholic charities.

 In the last years of his life, Hennessy requested that a mortuary chapel be built in St. Raphael's Cathedral.
 This new chapel was built in the basement of the cathedral and completed two years after his death.
-The remains of Bishops Mathias Loras, Clement Smyth, and Hennessy were brought to the cathedral and buried in this new chapel.
+The archdiocese transferred the remains of Bishops Mathias Loras, Clement Smyth, and Hennessy to the new chapel.

 Legacy

-Archbishop Hennessy is one of the more prominent figures in the history of the archdiocese, as the latter half of the 19th century was a period of growth for the archdiocese, and as he also served as the leader of the archdiocese for over 30 years.
-Loras College honored Hennessy by naming one of its buildings after him.
+During his tenure as bishop and archbishop, Hennessy oversaw the expansion of the diocese even though this was a period of anti-Catholic sentiments in Dubuque.
+When Hennessey arrived in Dubuque, there were 27 priests, 30 churches, two schools and seven sisters.
+By 1891 there were 203 priests, 319 churches, 615 sisters, and over 135 parochial schools with 16,257 students.

-A stained glass window in St. Joseph Church in Sioux City, Iowa, contains a portrait of Archbishop Hennessy.
-His episcopal coat of arms is in the stained glass window above the east side entrance to St. Mary's Church in Iowa City, Iowa, which he dedicated in 1869.
+Hennessy Hall, a sciences building at Loras College, was named after him.